Filevine Fusion is an Advanced tool and will need to be enabled by a Filevine Employee.

 - Navigate to the right Section.
 In the hamburger menu at the top left, click “Advanced.”
 Then click “Customs Editor” in the lefthand sidebar.
 Choose the Org, Project, and Section where you’d like to insert the fusion button.

 - Create a new Widget.
 Scroll down in the selection section and select “+ Add Field/Widget.”
 In the “Create New Field Template Window,” select the “Widget” button.
-In the widget type dropdown menu, select “Filevine Fusion Button.”
-Fill out the rest of the fields and select the fusion you wish to assign to that button.
+In the widget type dropdown menu, select either “Report Fusion” or “Report Fusion Multi-Template.”
+Fill out the prompt

 Limit Data to Current Project

 Unless specified otherwise, the fusion will include all data available to the user configuring the fusion, rather than the data for a single project.
 This default universal scope is useful for generating files that need to provide a birds-eye view of your organization, like a consolidated “activity log” that includes all calendar events, notes, and other deadlines from all projects.